BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 <br>
 **Description**

-The Xavier SDK contains a demo application that demonstrates the API calls you can use to interact with the Xavier Library.
+The Xavier SDK contains both Objective-C and Swift demo applications that demonstrate the API calls you can use to interact with the Xavier Library.
 The Xavier SDK is an iOS SDK that enables the developers to integrate the ability to scan International Civil Aviation Organization (ICAO) compliant two-line passport traveldocuments and three-line ID cards.
 Some sample documents that Xavier SDK can process are:
 <br>

 * Passport